-For 18 months, Various Presidential Proclamations have restricted entry into the US for certain US visa holders who have been in India and Europe in 14 days prior to their planned travel to the US.
+For 18 months, Various Presidential Proclamations restricted entry into the US for certain US visa holders who have been in India and Europe during 14 days prior to their planned travel to the US.
 However, from November 2021, fully-vaccinated foreign nationals will be able to enter the US without NIE approval and on condition of giving their consent to undergo testing and contact tracing on arrival.

 International airlines will be required to collect contact information of their USA-bound passengers traveling from or via the countries which have been subject to the Presidential Proclamations till date.
 It will help with contact-tracing of international arrivals in the US, according to the Centers for Disease Control and Prevention, a federal public health agency.
 In October, a directive on this will be issued to the airlines operating flights to USA from India, the UK and EU countries.

 USA’s new entry rules accept these vaccines for international arrivals